2018 George Washington University Law Fellowships

 Essential Responsibilities and Tasks:

-- Partner with government relations and communications staff to develop and execute strategy on Capitol Hill, at the Federal Communications Commission, with other government agencies, in coalitions including other public interest groups, and with the press.
+- Partners with government relations and communications staff to develop and execute strategy on Capitol Hill, at the Federal Communications Commission, with other government agencies, in coalitions including other public interest groups, and with the press.

-- Other responsibilities and tasks, as needed.
+- Performs other work-related responsibilities and tasks, as needed.